dlangk/langkilde/posts/2024-05-06-shareholder-value.md

 will take to get that return.
 Long books have been written on the subject of investing, but the basic idea is simple: the higher your annual return, the better.

-This connects decisions you need to make as a founder.
-In order to raise money at favorable terms, you need to convince investors that the future value of your company will be high.
-The valuation of your company today determines your cost of capital.
-The cost of capital, in turn, determines how much and how fast you can invest in product development and distribution.

 Let's say we start from zero: you have no product, no customers, no revenue.
 You create a company and offer angle investors to buy shares.
 How do you appraise this company?
 One way to do it would be to ask: "How much do we think this company could be worth in 10 years if this team is super-successful?".
 From what I understand,